-Turn the container upside down and drill four or five drainage holes in the bottom.
+Turn the container upside down and drill four or five drainage holes in the bottom, if necessary.

 Plant the carex in one corner of the cube pot.
 This will form the ‘back’ of the finished display.